-Object ComplementAn object complement is a noun, a pronoun, or an adjective which follows a direct object to rename it or state what it has become.
+Object ComplementAn object complement is a noun, a pronoun, or an adjective that follows a direct object to rename it or state what it has become.

-Verbs of making (e.g., to make, to create) or naming (e.g., to name, to call, to elect) often attract an object complement.
+Verbs That Attract Object ComplementsVerbs of making (e.g., "to make," "to create") or naming (e.g., "to name," "to call," "to elect") often attract an object complement.
 In the examples below, the object complements are shaded and the direct objects are in bold.

 Examples of Object ComplementsHere are some more examples of object complements:

 - We consider fish spoiled once it smells like what it is.

 - To obtain a man's opinion of you, make him mad.
 (Physician and poet Oliver Wendell Holmes)

 - I found the guard sleeping in the barn.

 - We all consider her unworthy of the position.

 Other Types of ComplementIf you're learning about object complements, it is worth comparing them to subject complements.
 A subject complement is a word or phrase that follows a linking verb and identifies or describes the subject.
 For example (subject complements in bold):